-You were the only tester in the project.
 Did you have a mentor?

-At the beginning I was a tester of our internal application related to gamification.
-In it you have five main skills defined.
-For example, for writing a blog post you get points in the skills of “Writing”, for giving a presentation you get points for “Knowledge sharing”.
-Each activity has its own score, for which you later gain more levels.
-I sent my proposals for changes to the product owner, which was Paweł Bejger then, the initiator of the application.
-At some point, he suggested that since I see so many points for improvement, maybe I would like to take care of the whole project.
-First, I took the position of “Product Owner Support”, and then I became the Product Owner.
+In the beginning I was a tester of our internal application – League of Geeks. sent my proposals for changes to the product owner, who was Paweł Bejger at the time.
+He suggested that since I could see so many points for improvement, I would perhaps like to take care of the whole project.
+That is how I became a Product Owner.

-How do you manage such a team?
+How do you manage your team?

 What have you been working on lately?